 - Признаки и симптомы отравления у собак 3.
 Signs and symptoms of poisoning in dogs

 - Первая помощь при интоксикации питомца 4.
-First aid in case of intoxication of pet
+First aid for pet intoxication

 - Самостоятельная терапия в некоторых случаях 5.
-Self-management in some cases
+Self-therapy in some cases.

 - Лечение отравления в клинике 6.
 Treatment of poisoning in the clinic

 - Рацион питомца после отравления 7.
-The pet's diet after poisoning
+Pet diet after poisoning

 What can cause poisoning?

-The statistics are overwhelming, but out of a hundred cases of intoxication of animals in 87 the culprit is the owner himself.
+The statistics are staggering, but out of a hundred cases of animal intoxication in 87, the owner himself is the culprit.
 This happens for various reasons:

-- The owner does not provide proper supervision, allowing the pet to pick up food waste during the walking .
-Most often, dogs dig in garbage in search of food due to hunger, malnutrition, the lack of any vitamins, or not having received in due time the necessary training and education.
+- The owner does not provide proper supervision, allowing the pet to pick up food waste during walking .
+Most often, dogs rummage through garbage in search of food due to hunger, malnutrition, the lack of any vitamins, or not having received the necessary training and education.

-- Does not comply with the norms and rules for storing feed.
+- Does not comply with the rules and regulations for the storage of feed.

-- In the food of the animal sends products of inadequate quality - with the "soul" expired, sour.
+- In the food of the animal sends the products of inadequate quality - with a "tatty", expired, sour.

-- Leaves in a free access products of household chemistry, fertilizers, medical preparations.
+- It provides free access to household chemicals, fertilizers, and medical preparations.

-- Incorrect rations, including a large number of meat in the dog's menu.
-This leads to the development of the animal's protein intoxication (read how to properly feed the pet ).
+- Incorrectly making a diet, including a large amount of meat in the dog's menu.
+This leads to the development of animal protein intoxication (read how to properly feed a pet ).

 Types of dog poisoning

-There are two types of intoxication, differing in the manner of penetration of poisonous components into the body:
+There are two types of intoxication, differing in the method of penetration of poisonous components into the body:

-- Food poisoning - toxic substances enter the animal's body through the esophagus.
-This includes consuming spoiled food, household chemicals, medicines, etc. Sometimes, for heavy poisoning, it is enough to take one toxin from the wool.
+- Food poisoning - toxic substances enter the body of the animal through the esophagus.
+This includes eating spoiled food, household chemicals, medicines, etc. Sometimes, for severe poisoning, it is enough just to lick the toxin from the coat.

-- Non-food poisoning is the penetration of toxins through the skin or respiratory system.
-To this type of intoxication include bites of poisonous insects, snakes, inhalation of harmful gases, fumes.
+- Non-food poisoning - the penetration of toxins through the skin or respiratory system.
+This type of intoxication includes the bites of poisonous insects, snakes, inhalation of harmful gases, fumes.

 Signs and symptoms of poisoning in dogs

-With a gradual intoxication, slowly poisoning the animal's body, an ailment can manifest itself after weeks or even months.
+With gradual intoxication, slowly poisoning the body of the animal, the disease can declare itself after weeks and even months.

-- a hypersalivation is observed in the pet (copious salivation);
+- hypersalivation is observed in the pet (copious saliva);

-The respiratory system does not stand aside, the following symptoms of intoxication can be observed:
+The respiratory system also does not stand aside; the following symptoms of intoxication can be observed:

 - rapid breathing;